jbottum/t5pat/langchain_markdown20.md

 Answer: The light bulb was invented by Thomas Edison.

 ```
 The XL version did better than the Large model on several questions (logical, cause and effect, deductive, and inductive) but answered one of the two questions.
 It did not answer most of the first questions in each series and when it did (for logical reasoning i.e. next number sequence), it answered incorrectly.
-It also missed some questions that the Large got correct (conterfactual, analogical).
+It also missed some questions that the Large anwered correct (conterfactual, analogical).

 ## Further reading